remidej/remi.space/content/blog/typescript-graphql-type-safety/index.md

 tags: ["typescript", "graphql"]
 ---

 In the JavaScript community, static types often get bad press.
-It's because it gives a false sense of confidence, or because configuring the right tools is hard.
+Maybe because it gives a false sense of confidence, or because configuring the right tools is hard.
 Both are frequent issues, and happen because of mistakes in our app's architecture.
 Let's try to fix this.

 ## The problem

-Let's consider this codebase written in TypeScript:
+Consider this codebase written in TypeScript:

 (diagram) TS backend <-> Rest API <-> TS frontend

-We never even use the `:any` type.
-Should be type-safe, right?
+We never even use the `any` type.
+It should be type-safe, right?
 Well, no, at least not yet.

 The problem is that our type safety is only as strong as its weakest point.
-In our case, the weak link is our API.
+In our case, the loose end is our API.
 The types from the frontend and the backend both live on their separate world.
-We have no guarantee that they will keep in sync.
 So we write types on the frontend based on what we _assume_ the backend will send, and vice versa.

-We have multiple sources of truth.
+We have multiple sources of truth, and no guarantee that they will keep in sync.
 It's already annoying for our project.
 But it can become a huge issue if we have an architecture based on many microservices.

 ## GraphQL to the rescue